 - The essential delicious Southern California burger.
 You want a double double, animal style, which will cost <$4.

-And there you have it – some of the ways you can eat cheap-ish in San Diego, without having to go out of your way when you’re traveling.
+And there you have it – some of the places you can eat on a budget in San Diego, without having to go out of your way when you’re traveling.

 If you want to save even more money on food while traveling, consider not eating out three times a day or going to grocery stores for food (hey, Sprouts’ sandwiches are huge, meaty, delicious, and <$6).